Primis1/Obsidian-Vault/finance/Valuation/Value Creation.md

 ### Concepts:

 ### Value Creation:
-#### Value - sum of present values of future cash-flows
+#### Value - *sum of present values of future cash*-*flows*

-#### Business which does decisions in regardless of building value, and in favor of "good statistics" - bad business. ==E.g anything that doesn't increase cash-flow, doesn't increase value==
+##### Business which does decisions in regardless of building value, and in favor of "good statistics" -> bad business. ==E.g anything that doesn't increase cash-flow, doesn't increase value==
-#### Growth, ROIC, Cash Flow - the less company have to invest to generate profit/expand, the better is cash-flow, the better cash-flow, the better growth
+#### Growth, Cash Flow, ROIC - the less company have to invest to generate profit/expand, the better is cash-flow, the better cash-flow, the better growth

 #### Alternative P/E - divide calculated value on its earnings